LivePersonInc/developer-center/pages/documents/Historical Data/Messaging Interactions API/methods/conversations.md

-messageId             | ID of message.                                              | string time                  | Time the change in message status occurred.                 | string timeL                 | Time the change in message status occurred, in long format. | long messageDeliveryStatus | The message's delivery status (i.e - sent. accept, read).   | long dailogId              | The Id of the message dialog.                               | string
+messageId             | ID of message.                                              | string time                  | Time the change in message status occurred.                 | string timeL                 | Time the change in message status occurred, in long format. | long messageDeliveryStatus | The message's delivery status (i.e - sent. accept, read).   | string dailogId              | The Id of the message dialog.                               | string participantId         | The Id of the participant sending the message               | string participantType       | The type of participant                                     | string

 _Message Score info_